Sigismund III Vasa: Legacy

 Franciszek Siarczyński spoke of a cultural revolution that took place at the time and shaped Poland's society for the centuries to come.
 The simplicity and austerity of older Polish customs faded and were replaced in favour of those from Italy or Germany.
 Fabrics and garments diversified, thus becoming more striking; Siarczyński writes "clothing, once wool, adorned our sides, now silk, velvet, moire, gold and silver lining.
 Even a commoner frowns on sheepskin coats.
 Our coaches and carriages turned ostentatious.
 We no more venture to our neighbours and camp without the splendour".
 Jerzy Maternicki outlined that Sigismund was instrumental in developing mining in the Polish–Lithuanian Commonwealth.

 The memory of Sigismund III is still vivid in Warsaw, which he expanded and made the capital of Poland in 1596.
 Władysław IV Vasa ordered the construction of a monument dedicated to his father in the heart of the city as a reminder of the 'Sigismundian' legacy.
 The engineers drew inspiration from the memorials of Ancient Rome, notably the Column of Phocas.
 The new 22-meter Corinthian column was crowned with a bronze statue of the king wearing armour, holding a cross and a sword.
 Władysław personally unveiled Sigismund's Column on 24 November 1644 as the first secular column in Europe's modern history.

+Sigismund and his sons left a collection of tangible memorabilia, including commemorative coins (numismatics), reliquaries, silverware, tableware, jewellery and precious personal belongings marked with royal monograms or crests.